AaronAmberman/VTOLVR-MissionAssistant/README.md

 # Me
-I am diditoday on the Discord server, my name is Aaron and I love designing missions for VTOL VR.
+My name is Aaron and I am diditoday on the Discord server.
+I love designing missions for VTOL VR.

 ## My YouTube
 I have a couple of YouTube channels dedicated to VTOL VR.